 "There.
 Now I can see it!"
-This is the statement that my mentor, first-generation Abstract Expressionist Milton Resnick, made as he took my brush and dragged it through my painting.
+So declared my mentor, first-generation Abstract Expressionist Milton Resnick, as he took my brush and dragged it loosely through my stiff painting.
 Suddenly the painting was a unified whole instead of parts.
-At 19 years old, it was my first inkling that a painting has a life force of its own - and that, instead of inflicting myself on it, I could be receptive to it.
+It was my first inkling that a painting has a life force of its own - and that, instead of inflicting myself on it, I could be receptive to it.

 Julie Bernstein Engelmann

-Julie's luscious acrylic paintings have won many awards and were featured in a retrospective solo exhibition, Being Spirit, at the Southern Alleghenies Museum of Art in Pennsylvania.
-She has exhibited with the James Ratliff Gallery in Sedona, Arizona; LaFond Gallery in Pittsburgh, Pennsylvania; and other contemporary galleries in Arizona and Pennsylvania.
-Her artwork is included in numerous private and public collections, including the Southern Alleghenies Museum of Art.
+Engelmann's artwork has won many awards and was featured in a retrospective solo exhibition, Being Spirit, at the Southern Alleghenies Museum of Art in Altoona, Pennsylvania.
+She has exhibited with contemporary galleries in Pennsylvania and Arizona, including the LaFond Gallery in Pittsburgh and the James Ratliff Gallery in Sedona.

 What people say about Julie's art